The 12 Best LIGHT Taupe & Greige Paint Colors (Benjamin/Sherwin)

 WHAT’S THE DIFFERENCE BETWEEN GREIGE & TAUPE

-There are MANY ways of defining these two colours, and not everyone agrees (and that’s cool beans with me).
-In my crazy lil colour world, greige and taupe are separated by one main difference…
+Many of my clients and readers ask if greige is the same as taupe, and the answer is NO. There are many ways of defining these two colors, and not everyone agrees (and that’s cool beans with me).
+In my crazy little color world, greige and taupe are separated by one main difference.

 UNDERTONE

-What is undertone?
-Have you ever picked a ‘neutral’ paint colour, only to find your walls look blue, green, violet or some other surprising hue?
-That’s undertone.
-This is why so many grays look blue, beiges look orange and creams look yellow – they ALL HAVE UNDERTONES.
+What is an undertone?
+Have you ever picked a ‘neutral’ paint color, only to find your walls look blue, green, purple, or some other surprising hue?
+That’s an undertone.
+This is why so many grays look blue, beiges look orange, and creams look yellow – they ALL HAVE UNDERTONES.
 And so do greige and taupe.

 GREIGE HAS A GREEN UNDERTONE (green-yellow)

-Some people lump them all together using ONE of the above terms – either greige OR taupe.
+Some people lump them all together using one of the above terms – either greige or taupe.
 Others switch them around as they think taupe has a green undertone and greige has a violet undertone.
 LONG STORY SHORT, you do you, boo.
-The main goal is to choose the UNDERTONE you want and worry about the name of the colour later (or never).
+The main goal is to choose the UNDERTONE you want and worry about the name of the color later (or never).

-BTW, a few of the colours recommended below BORDER the warm gray worlds AS WELL AS the beige worlds.
+By the way, some of the colors recommended below border the warm gray and beige worlds.

 Why?

-Our perception of paint colours CHANGES based on the room they’re in.
-A warm gray that looks a bit too chilly for a north-facing room can warm up and look like the PERFECT TAUPE in a south-facing room.
-A beige that looks too warm for a south-facing room can look perfectly grayed-out and TAUPE-ISH in a north-facing space.
+Our perception of paint colors changes based on the room they’re in.
+A warm gray that looks too chilly for a north-facing room can warm up and look like the perfect taupe in a south-facing room.
+A beige that looks too warm for a south-facing room can look perfectly grayed out and TAUPE-ISH in a north-facing space.

 LEFT: Benjamin Moore Classic Gray / RIGHT: Benjamin Moore Pale Oak

-Perception also applies REGARDLESS of a room’s exposure.
+Perception also applies regardless of a room’s exposure.
 What I see as a taupe, you might see as a warm gray.
-A colour that seems AWFULLY TAUPE TO ME, could look pretty darn greige to you.
+A color that seems pretty darn taupe to me could look pretty darn greige to you.

-This is why it’s good to cover a RANGE of colours to see which one hits YOUR happy place.
+This is also why it’s good to cover a range of colors to see which one hits your happy place.

 1. SHERWIN WILLIAMS MODERN GRAY 7632

-Modern Gray is a taupe paint colour that’s slowly growing in popularity – largely due to the shift in trends.
-And while its undertone is super passive, its soft taupe approach can be a great happy medium between finishes that lean into the gray-violet world and a homeowner who prefers the warmer end of things.
+Modern Gray is a taupe paint color that’s slowly growing in popularity—largely due to the shift in trends.
+While its undertone is super passive, its soft taupe approach can be a great happy medium between interior finishes that lean into the gray-purple world and homeowners who prefer the warmer end of things.

 2. BENJAMIN MOORE PALE OAK OC-20

-Many of my clients mention Pale Oak as an option when they’re wanting a relatively neutral gray.
-Trust me, Pale Oak ain’t gray and it SURE as heck ain’t neutral!
+Many of my clients mention Benjamin Moore Pale Oak as an option when they want a relatively neutral gray.
+Trust me, Pale Oak ain’t gray, and it SURE as heck ain’t neutral!

-That’s right, while Pale Oak’s undertones can be quite passive (as shown above), they can also lean reasonably well into a warm pink-violet hue (as shown below)…
+That’s right.
+While Pale Oak’s undertones can be pretty passive, in some rooms, they lean reasonably well toward a warm pink hue (as shown below).

 Paint Colour Review of Benjamin Moore Pale Oak